 - Display an integrated value-based and evidence-based approach to the support of bereaved people.

-This is a part-time course, over two years.
-There are 7 modules in year one (5 at 10 credits, two at 5 credits) and a dissertation in year two.
-A 10 credit module consists of 250 hours of learning including lecture time, self-directed learning, course preparation, examination time, and supervision.
-The two year programme equates to 90 credits and it is devised to support Level 9 learning outcomes.
-Exiting option to be discussed.
+The courses are part-time over two years.
+There are seven modules in year one (5 at 10 credits, two at 5 credits) and a dissertation in year two.
+A 10-credit module consists of 250 hours of learning including lecture time, self-directed learning, course preparation, examination time, and supervision.
+The two-year programme equates to 90 credits and it is devised to support Level 9 learning outcomes.

 This is an RCSI programme run in association with Irish Hospice Foundation.
 It is accredited by RCSI and National University of Ireland as a Level 9 qualification.

-All candidates must fulfill the NUI entry requirements or be eligible for matriculation.
+All candidates must fulfil the NUI entry requirements or be eligible for matriculation.

 An academic transcript will be requested.
 An academic transcript lists your complete academic history: programmes attended, a breakdown of marks/grades achieved, the degree awarded, your overall grade and conferring date.